elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 Let's chain noRing to be made up as the same properties as ring, since our new class is just a new variant extending this class.
 As a hacky solution for now, noRing will have a border of 3px.

 ## Step 11 - Updating our script

+and now because we do not want multiple user stories to impact each other, so let's add a unique id to each possible thing that we could click.
+In our case we only have one story so let's create an id of `1` for our div and implement that display logic.

 ```html
 <body>